DAY OF INSECTS 2026: From Crisis -> to Connection

 German social psychologist and bestselling author, known for his work on sustainability, climate change and social transformation

-PROF. DR. MATHIS WACKERNAGEL
+DR. MATHIS WACKERNAGEL

-PROF. DR. MATHIS WACKERNAGELER
+DR. MATHIS WACKERNAGELER

 Swiss sustainability researcher who developed the concept of the ecological footprint to measure human environmental impact